Delaware could add another measure that advocates say will help prevent unnecessary evictions for renters, often called, "pay to stay."

 Approximately 28 percent of households in Delaware are rentals, which is about 110,000 units.

-Community Legal Aid Society Deputy Director Sarah Ryan told the Housing committee she supports the bill, noting renters often withhold rent but do have the money.
+Community Legal Aid Society Deputy Director Sarah Rhine told the Housing committee she supports the bill, noting renters often withhold rent but do have the money.
 Ryan described the situation of a recent client:

 "In March, there was a leak from the roof causing excessive damage.
 She requested repairs.
 Those repairs didn't happen.
 She contacted (Licensing and Inspections).
 The repairs didn't happen."

-Ryan said her client didn't pay rent after the repairs weren't received, "but she saved her rental amount."
+Rhine said her client didn't pay rent after the repairs weren't received, "but she saved her rental amount."

 Under this legislation, renters who owe money would have to pay all rent due under the lease, not just past due amounts.